wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 * START SLIDE SHOW | STOP SLIDESHOW control
 * Gallery thumbnails scroll left and right on hover.

+= Support =

+If you have any problem with setting up the Free lite version please post your support request here on the WordPress support forum.
+PLEASE if you have a problem DO NOT just give the plugin a bad star rating and review without first requesting support.
+Giving the plugin a bagging without affording us the opportunity to help solve the issue is in our opinion just incredibly unfair.

+Once you have the plugin installed and activated please refer to the plugins [comprehensive Online Documentation](http://docs.a3rev.com/user-guides/wp-e-commerce/wpec-dynamic-gallery/) and guide to setting up the WP e-Commerce Dynamic Gallery plugin on your WP e-Commerce store.
+If you have questions - again please post them to the support forum here.

 = Premium Upgrade =

-The Premium Gallery upgrade unlocks a host of great premium features.
-You will see all of the available upgrade features on the plugins admin panel.
-Those Pro features include:
+When you install WP e-Commerce Dynamic Gallery you will see on the admin panel all of the added functionality that the PRO Version offers.
+The plugin is designed so that upgrading is completely seamless.
+Nothing changes except all the features of WP e-Commerce Dynamic Gallery that you see on the Lite version are activated.
+Many thousands of WP e-Commerce store owners find the Free version has all the features that they need and never upgrade.
+If you find you want the added features and functionality that you see below and on the plugins dashboard you can upgrade at any time, completely risk free.

-* <strong>Show Multiple Product Variation images in gallery</strong>
+* The Only WP e-Commerce Product gallery that shows Variation images in gallery when the variation or combination of variations is selected by user.

-Ever wished that on your products that have variations - that when users select an Option that the Variation image would just auto show in the image gallery?
-That is right - if they select a Blue Shirt with short sleeves in size large they can see that Large Blue Short Sleeve shirt in the image gallery or Green or Red or Black - whatever it is they want to see. .Well now they can with this brand new feature we have added to the Dynamic gallery.

-Check this incredible new Pro Version feature out on our <strong>[DEMO SITE](http://wpeccompare.a3dev.net/products-page/clothes/plain-t-shirt)</strong>
+* Check this incredible new Pro Version feature out on our <strong>[DEMO SITE](http://wpeccompare.a3dev.net/products-page/clothes/plain-t-shirt)</strong>
 * Responsive Gallery option.
 Set gallery wide to % and it becomes fully responsive image product gallery including the image zoom pop up.
+* Meet all customers needs and sell more - works beautifully on PCs, laptops, tablets and mobiles.
+* When variations are created they auto show on the Gallery Image Manager.
+Allows you to upload images using the WordPress media uploader or Dynamic Gallery image uploader and assign images to variations or variation sets.
+Makes handling variation images very quick and easy.
+Users see Product variation images in gallery as they select options.
+Variation Product Images auto show in gallery as user selects variations, including caption text
 * Option to turn the Gallery off on single product pages.
 If you only have 1 image on some product pages and don't want the Gallery, just turn it off for that product.
-* Activate these 25 different feature options to create that perfect Gallery to match your theme and your style and present your Product images in the perfect mode.
+* Completely Customize the look and feel of your product page Dynamic Gallery without writing a single line of code.
+Featuring 25 different WYSIWYG options to style your gallery.

- - Image Gallery - 7 Options plus 4 different transition effects.
+ - Image Gallery - 7 Custom Options - Auto Start, Image transition timing, Transition effects (5 available effects), Transition effect speed, Gallery main image background colour, Border Colour, Gallery pop-up tool.
- - Caption - 5 Options plus topography editor.
+ - Caption Text - 5 Options - Font type (17 Web browser friendly fonts), Font size, Font styler, Font Colour and caption background colour.
- - Nav Bar - 7 Option including, disable / enable plus full topography editor.
+ - Nav Bar - 7 Option - Activate / Deactivate, Font type (17 Web browser friendly fonts), Font size, Font styler, Font Colour, Nav bar background colour, Nav bar tall.
- - Lazy-Load scroll bar - 2 Options including enable / disable.
+ - Lazy-Load scroll bar - 2 Options - Activate / Deactivate, Scroll Bar Colour
- - Thumbnails - 4 Options including enable, disable.
+ - Thumbnails - 4 Options - Activate / Deactivate, thumbnail wide. thumbnail tall and spacing between thumbnails.

-Having an image with your products creates more sales.
-WP e-Commerce Dynamic Gallery allows you to show an unlimited number of images - it shows one image or lots of images in a beautiful and dynamic presentation.

 = Gold Cart Compatability =